OguzhanUmutlu/vec.h/README.md

 * `vec_resize(type, v, n, def_val)` - Resizes the vector to hold `n` elements, filling with `def_val` if needed.
 * `vec_shrink(type, v)` - Shrinks the vector's capacity to fit its size.
 * `vec_reserve(type, v, n)` - Reserves at least `n` elements' worth of capacity.
-* `vec_print(type, v, indent)` - Prints the vector contents using a custom print function for each element.
+* `vec_print(type, fn, v, indent)` - Prints the vector contents using a custom print function for each element.
 * `vec_free(v)` - Frees the memory used by the vector.
 * `vec_free2(v, fn)` - Frees the memory and applies a custom function `fn` to free each element.